Tran-Steven/MultiPlaylist/README.md

 ## Contributing

+### Have a suggestion or found an issue?

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+Please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/Feature`)